Maryam-bit/expense-tracker-context-api/README.md

 ## BUILD WITH

-Following are the cutting edge technologies that I used in this project(shoe store)
+Following are the technologies that I used in this project(shoe store)
 * React JS (Javascript framework)
 * Context API
 * SASS (CSS preprocessor)